bioexcel/intro-hpc-life-scientists-permed-bioexcel/index.md

 <hr/>

 > ## Prerequisites
-> You should have used remote HPC facilities before.
-In particular, you should be happy with connecting
+> You should be happy with connecting using basic `bash` commands, such as
-> using SSH, know what a batch scheduling system is and be familiar with using the Linux command line.
+> `cd`, `mv`, `cp`, and `ssh`.
+Familiarity with using the Linux command line
+> will be useful, but you do not need to be an epexrt in shell scripting.
+You
-> You should also be happy editing plain text files in a remote terminal (or, alternatively, editing them
+> should also be happy  editing plain text files in a remote terminal (or,
-> on your local system and copying them to the remote HPC system using `scp`).
-Finally, you should be
+> alternatively, editing them on your local system and copying them to the
-> comfortable with compiling parallel HPC source code that uses MPI and OpenMP.
+> remote HPC system using `scp`).
 {: .prereq}

 <hr/>